USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch11_ISAM.md

 ## 11.2 Build Instructions

 Starting with CMAQv5.3 model release, ISAM is provided directly with the source code of the base model.
-To use ISAM, build CMAQ as normal with the provided scripts.
-Then, exercise the ISAM preprocessor compiler option using the following command, while in the BUILD directory:
+To use ISAM, follow the normal build process for CMAQ described in [Chapter 5](CMAQ_UG_ch05_running_a_simulation.md) but make sure to uncomment the following line in bldit_cctm.csh:

 ```
-make isam=TRUE
+set ISAM_CCTM
 ```

-Note, you may need to 'make clean' first, to remove any object files created without the isam pre-processor flag.

 ## 11.3 Run Instructions

-To begin a CMAQ simulation with apportionment enabled, the ISAM section of the runscript must be configured.
+To begin a CMAQ simulation with source apportionment enabled, the ISAM section of the runscript must be configured.
 The additional necessary environment variables are listed in Table 11-1.

 <a id=Table11-1></a>